CuongHoang86/Generalized-Class-Discovery-in-Instance-Segmentation/README.md

 Our implementation is based on the [Detectron2 v0.6](https://github.com/facebookresearch/detectron2) framework.
 For our experiments we followed [Detectron2's setup guide](https://github.com/facebookresearch/detectron2/blob/main/INSTALL.md) and picked the **CUDA=11.3** and **torch=1.10** versions (`python -m pip install detectron2 -f https://dl.fbaipublicfiles.com/detectron2/wheels/cu113/torch1.10/index.html` may work).
 All the additional dependencies we put to `requirements.txt`.
 We used Python 3.8 for all experiments.

 ## Download datasets
-Please follow [RNCDL](https://github.com/vlfom/RNCDL/tree/main) for data preparation.
+Please follow [RNCDL](https://github.com/vlfom/RNCDL/tree/main) to download data.

 ## Citation
 If you find our paper useful in your research or reference it in your work, please star our repository and use the folowing: